megawac/babel-plugin-ramda/README.md

 babel-plugin-ramda [![Build Status](https://travis-ci.org/megawac/babel-plugin-ramda.svg?branch=master)](https://travis-ci.org/megawac/babel-plugin-ramda)
 ==============

-This plugin is a simple transform to remove unused ramda dependencies, without forcing the user to cherry pick methods manually.
+This plugin is a transform to remove unused ramda dependencies, without forcing the user to cherry pick methods manually.
 This lets you use ramda naturally (aka as documented) without worrying about bundling parts you're not using.

 See also [`babel-plugin-lodash`](https://github.com/megawac/babel-plugin-lodash).